mrothenbuecher/abas-help-editor/README.md

 | auth            | array : empty   | array of objects `{"username":"...","password":"..."},...` <br/> if emtpy only the username will be requested       |
 | public          | bool : false    | false means only via localhost reachable, true means public                                                         |
 | auto_validate   | bool : false    | automatic validate xml                                                                                              |

+## TODO
+support for id's from other files